ckCrimson/Field_Dynamic_System/src/fds/doc/fds_implementation_startergy.md

 * **Use:**

   * In principle, the multi-step algorithm can be written in terms of **reaching states**; in practice, you can compute this on the fly from `Reachable`.
+* Important Componets
+    * `get(s)` → set of neighbours
+    * Defines the transition neighbourhood
+    * Used by: SingleStepField, MultiStepField, all recurrence logic
 * **Optional:** You can implement it explicitly for clarity or optimization.

 ---